attilabalogh/FR/README.md

 Financial ratios calculated for all Compustat firms are made available for download in a dataset at http://www.balogh.net/datasets/

+Please reference the following paper when using the data: Balogh, Attila, 2017, Financial Ratios for Accounting Research, https://ssrn.com/abstract=3053402

 Comments, corrections, suggestions and new ratio ideas are welcome.
 All errors are my own.

 Attila Balogh

 attila.balogh@unsw.edu.au

-School of Banking and Finance, UNSW Business School https://www.business.unsw.edu.au/
+School of Banking and Finance, UNSW Business School

+https://www.business.unsw.edu.au/